MaxiDonkey/DelphiHuggingFace/README.md

 ## Token Classification

+For more details about the `token-classification` task, check out its [dedicated page](https://huggingface.co/tasks/token-classification)!
+You will find examples and related materials.

 [FacebookAI/xlm-roberta-large-finetuned-conll03-english](https://huggingface.co/FacebookAI/xlm-roberta-large-finetuned-conll03-english) <br/>
 The model can be used for token classification, a natural language understanding task in which a label is assigned to some tokens in a text. <br/>
 See [associated paper](https://arxiv.org/abs/1911.02116)